 Fancy Long Braids With Accessories

 This idea is a proof that African American women are the real trendsetters.
 Unlike familiar braiding techniques, when creating cornrows, you cross the sections under to make them pop off your head.
 Just look how ravishing this hairstyle is: all of your natural hair is braided tightly into many rows of dimensional, visible braids.
-To spice it up, embellish your braids with golden hair beads.
+To spice it up, embellish your braids with hair beads.

 Braided Cornrow Ponytail + Ombre